-Similar findings apply to other OECD countries.
-Schreyer (1999) found that IT made a positive contribution to LP in all G-7 countries (see Table 3).
-In the 1990-96 period IT capital made the largest contribution in the U.K. and the U.S. However, in the early 1990s, those two countries had LP growth rates that were among the lowest in the G-7 (the post 1996 acceleration is not represented in Schreyer's data).
-The smallest contribution in IT capital occurred in Japan and Germany, which interestingly enough, were leaders in labour productivity growth in this period.
-Schreyer's study shows that IT capital always contributes to labour productivity growth, by raising the capital labour ratio (capital deepening).
+U.K. and the U.S. However, in the early 1990s, those two countries had LP growth rates that were among the lowest in the G-7 (the post 1996 acceleration is not represented in Schreyer's data).
+The smallest contribution in IT capital occurred in Japan and Germany, which interestingly enough, were leaders in labor productivity growth in this period.
+Schreyer's study shows that IT capital always contributes to labor productivity growth, by raising the capital labor ratio (capital deepening).

 More recently, Daveri (2000) has updated Schreyer's research and extended it to another eleven OECD countries.
-He finds that IT adds substantially to output growth in the 1990s for all 18 countries studied, though the magnitudes differ greatly across these countries.
+He also adds software to IT capital, which raises the capital contribution.
+Daveri documents huge non-comparability problems that greatly limit international comparisons of the impact of IT, including both price indexes for IT equipment and the investment data themselves.
+He finds, as did Schreyer, that IT adds substantially to output growth in the 1990s for all 18 countries studied, though the magnitudes differ greatly across these countries.
 Although the largest contribution from IT is in the U.S., several other countries (Canada, Australia, and the U.K.) have received virtually the same boost to growth from investment in IT.
 Continental European countries have lagged behind, with the Nordic countries and the Netherlands setting the continental pace and Italy and Spain the laggards.
-Table 2: